 Power, water, and WiFi outages are to be expected rather than viewed as an anomaly.
 The time spent by various providers to repair such issues can be far beyond what we may be used to in other countries.
 It’s unlike anything most of us have experienced in the past.

 This morning as I first began preparing this post, the power went out.
 No water.
 No power.
 Of course, when the power goes out, so does the WiFi.
-I suggested to Tom that it would be a good time to drive to the pharmacy in Komatipoort.
+I suggested to Tom that it would be an excellent time to drive to the pharmacy in Komatipoort.
 I needed a prescription for antibiotics filled when the tooth for which I’d had a root canal was still hurting from six weeks ago.

 Yesterday, I contacted Dr. Singh, and he wrote me a prescription.
 I had initially refused antibiotics hoping it would heal on its own.
 I’d had enough antibiotics for my teeth in the past year or more.
 But, after six weeks, he said it was imperative.
 If the drugs don’t work after the five-day cycle, I’ll have to have the tooth pulled.
-It’s the last molar on the bottom right, and I suppose I won’t bother to get an implant when the missing tooth won’t be noticeable when I smile or talk.
+It’s the last molar on the bottom right, and I suppose I won’t bother to get an implant when the missing tooth isn’t noticeable when I smile or talk.

 We drove to Komati, got the prescription filled, and headed back home.
-All the while, we were wondering what we’ll do for dinner tonight.
+All the while, we were wondering what we’d do for dinner tonight.
 The dishwasher is filled with dirty dishes, and with a single sink in the kitchen, even if we boiled water, it would be cumbersome trying to rinse everything.
 I told Tom to forget it.
 It’s not worth the hassle.
 We’ll use paper plates or eat out until the water comes back on.

 Speaking of dining out, last night we went to Jabula for dinner.
 The receptionist, Danienne, for Dr. Singh in Malalane, brought the prescription to me since she lives in Marloth Park and, like us, she loves going to Jabula on Friday nights.
 We thanked her profusely and bought her and her friend a drink.